HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/stepup_auth/enabling_stepup_auth/stepup_auth_prop.md

     Use this property to provide a comma-separated list of authentication level names.

-    **Notes:**
+    !!!note "Notes"
         -   If step-up authentication is enabled, the authentication level name must be specified.
         -   If you want to use the **Remember me** cookie, make sure that it is enabled and add the authentication level name for this property.

     Default: authenticated

     Type: java.lang.String